Brookfield, Connecticut: Government and politics

 Elected bodies in the town government are a three-member Board of Selectmen, a seven-member Board of Education, a six-member Board of Finance, a five-member Planning and Zoning Commission, three-member Board of Assessment Appeals, and a 100-member, nonpartisan Representative Town Meeting.
 The town has several elective offices as well: the town clerk, probate judge, registrar of voters, tax collector and treasurer.

 The Board of Finance approves financial measures, including the town budget; the Board of Education controls the town's public schools; the Representative Town Meeting is the main legislative body of the town.
 The three selectmen are elected on a town-wide basis, although each person can only vote for two members.
 This assures that there will almost always be one Democrat and two Republicans or two Democrats and one Republican.
 Many of the town committees have equal representation between Democrats and Republicans, regardless of the vote breakdown, since each individual can only vote for half as many seats as are available.

 At the state level, Brookfield is in the 107th House district, currently represented by State Rep. Martin Foncello (R).
 Brookfield is part of the 30th and 32nd Senate districts, currently represented by State Sen. Stephen Harding (R) of Brookfield, and State Sen. Eric Berthel (R) of Watertown.
 At the federal level, Brookfield is part of the 5th congressional district, which is represented by Rep. Jahana Hayes (D).

-For the 2020 Presidential Election, Joe Biden (D) received the majority of votes cast by Brookfield residents.
+In the 2020 Presidential Election, Joe Biden (D) received the majority of votes cast by Brookfield residents.
+This was the first majority vote in Brookfield for a Democratic presidential candidate since Lyndon B. Johnson's win in 1964.
+There are more registered Republicans than Democrats in the town, though a plurality of registered voters are unaffiliated with either party.